oddballteam/magnifier/README.md

 The first time building will take a few minutes, based on your internet speed.

-After the container has been built, run it with:
+After the container has been built, run it locally with:

 `docker run -p 3000:3000 -e DATABASE_URL=postgresql://$USER@host.docker.internal/github-magnifier_development magnifier`